 About 5-6% of pregnancies have placental previa in the second trimester, but 90% of those will become normal before the baby is born.
 About 1/3 of pregnancies with a previa also have a baby in a "wrong" position such as transverse.
 This is because the low-lying placenta forces the baby into a different position.

-Why is placental previa a challenge?
+Why is placental previa a labor challenge?

-There are some real risks to vaginal birth with a previa.
-One is the risk the the mother will have excessive bleeding as the cervix opens and pulls away from the placenta (called hemorrhage).
+There are some risks to vaginal birth with a previa.
+One is the risk the the mother or baby will have excessive bleeding as the cervix opens and pulls away from the placenta (called hemorrhage).
 As the placenta pulls off the wall of the uterus, it becomes more difficult for the placenta to provide the needed oxygen to the baby.

 Another concern with a low lying placenta is the risk the cord (which is attached to the placenta) will become compressed as the baby moves into position.
 The actual placement of the placenta has the most impact on the risk of cord compression.

 There are variations in previa which influence the amount of risk a baby and mother face.
 A placenta may be near the cervix, but not covering it, or a previa may be completely covering the cervix.
 If the placenta is close, you will work with your caregiver to determine what safest course of action may be.
-When the cervix is covered, cesarean surgery is able to save the life of the baby (who would be cut off from oxygen) and the mother (who would suffer hemorrhage as the placenta was torn away from the cervix).
+When the cervix is covered, cesarean surgery is able to save the life of the baby (who would be cut off from oxygen) and the mother (who would risk hemorrhage as the placenta was torn away from the cervix).

 Marginal previa comes to the cervix but does not block it.